-Everyday maths and English courses have a quiz in each section to help check learner progress on the topic being studied.
-At the end of the course there is a final quiz with a pass mark of 60% or above.
+The Everyday maths and English courses have a quiz in each section to help learners check their progress on the topic being studied.
+At the end of the course there is a final quiz with a pass mark of 70% or above.